|

 sei (pure, purify, cleanse, exorcise)

-ketsu (undefiled, pure, clean, righteous) kan (emotion, feeling, sensation) ❖ (sense of) cleanliness
+ketsu (undefiled, pure, clean, righteous) kan (emotion, feeling, sensation) ❖ (sense of cleanliness or freshness)

 fu (negative, bad, ugly)